-2024 Annual Appeal
+2025 Annual Appeal

-November 1, 2024
+November 1, 2025

 Dear Friends of the Connecticut National Guard Foundation, Inc,

+When you make a contribution to the CTNGFI you join a special community of donors dedicated to ending the suffering of our members and families in need.
 Your gift will make a positive and practical difference in lifting up service members and their families, who are suffering.
-Your gift to our general fund will be used to help support our members suffering with such needs as weekly care and emergency relief, food assistance, rent or mortgage payments, utilities, home health care, medical expenses and funeral expenses.
+Your gift to our general fund will be used to help support our members suffering with such needs as weekly care and emergency relief, food assistance, rent or mortgage payments, utilities, home health care and medical expenses.

-Your donation, no matter how large or small, could be the lifeline to our military families and service members who have no where else to turn.
+Your donation, no matter how large or small, could be the lifeline to our military families and service members who have nowhere else to turn.
 Please make this special difference – a life-sustaining difference for many – by sending your contribution today to the Connecticut National Guard Foundation, Inc.

 In order for us to assist these families, we need your help.
 Our hope is to continue to support our Guard family as long as the need exists, but we cannot do it alone.
 We need your help.
-Contributions can be made by check, credit card, PayPal, and now Venmo.
+Contributions can be made by check, credit card, PayPal, and Venmo.
 You can donate by check or credit card, by using the enclosed reply card and envelope, or for PayPal by going to our website at www.ctngfi.org and clicking on the “how to help tab” and then the donate button.
 To donate by Venmo use our account name: @ctngfi.
 If you are using Venmo, please be sure to provide your name, address and/or email and cell number for proper acknowledgement of your donation.

 This is the season for giving thanks ... and in that spirit, thank you for all you do for our Foundation.
 Please send your most generous gift today.